SAP/WebClientDevGuide/README.md

 The following Web Client Bridge API functions are related to integrating Speech-To-Text (STT) into the Web Client.
 These functions can be implemented to integrate any STT service into the Web Client.

-The microphone button and its related UX controls will be enabled if the Web Client detects the STT that is implemented in the bridge.
+The microphone button and its related UX controls will be enabled if the Web Client detects the implemented STT in the bridge.

 API: